 These are tiny, sometimes microscopic, cracks that can enlarge over time.
-They tend to be caused by repetitive activities or by sudden increases in exercise intensity.
+They tend to be caused by repetitive activities or sudden increases in exercise intensity.

-The doctor will ask questions about the injury and feel and manipulate the affected foot.
+To diagnose a broken foot, a doctor will ask questions about the injury and feel and manipulate the affected foot.
 They may order an X-ray to confirm or further assess a possible break.

 To reduce the risk of injuring the feet, people should keep the floors at home and in the workplace free of clutter.
 Those working on construction sites or in other hazardous environments should wear professional safety boots.

-When partaking in sports or exercise the following advice can help prevent stress fractures and other foot injuries:
+When partaking in sports or exercise, the following advice can help prevent stress fractures and other foot injuries:

-- use shoes and equipment appropriate to the activity and replace them regularly
+- use shoes and equipment appropriate to the activity

 - stretch, warm up, and start the activity slowly